digital-land/digital-land/notes/Testing.md

 * *Spies* are stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent.
 * *Mocks* are pre-programmed with expectations which form a specification of the calls they are expected to receive.
 They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.

+## Writing Testable Code

+* Try to use dependency injection when writing classes and methods.
+Loosely speaking, we should avoid creating complex objects within a class or method; instead the instantiated object should be provided (*injected*) to the class or method.
+* Further still, if only a small part of the object is used, try to pass in only the necessary components rather than the entire object.
+Ideally these components should be passed as native python types.
+* It may be possible to extract the logic from loops and other iterative code into testable functions.
+This provides a finer granularity for testing.